Artificial vs. Human IQ: Which Do You Want Running Your PPC Campaigns?

 Avoid the Crowd with Long Tail Keywords

 A little diversity of opinion is a good thing, period.
 But, when it comes to Amazon PPC, the ability to use their experience to anticipate diversity is what allows the best PPC professionals to stop following the tail lights of every other Amazon seller out there and do something unique with their marketing strategy.

 What does that have to do with long tail keywords?
-It comes down to the fact that long tail keywords allow Amazon PPC management agencies (and Amazon sellers) to really drill down into a specific niche.
+It’s all about the fact that long tail keywords allow Amazon PPC management agencies (and Amazon sellers) to really drill down into a specific niche.
 More importantly, it’s MUCH LOWER in the marketing funnel.

 Right down where shoppers become buyers!